mkh1n/frontend-project-12/README.md

 - **Messages:** Users can write, delete, and edit messages.
 - **Channels:** Users can create, delete, and rename channels.
 - **Emojis:** Ability to select emojis for input.
+- **Censorship** - Every swear word is censored using a special library.
 - **Responsiveness:** The site is responsive and has a mobile version.

 ![screenshot](./screenshot1.png)